 Prince George's Stadium is especially great for families.
 The kids’ park has a carousel, a moon bounce, a test-your-speed pitching area, and an inflatable Wiffleball batting cage.
 Between-innings activities include three-legged races and races atop inflatable rocking horses, and kids get to run the bases after every game.

-The Bowie Baysox's season usually starts in early to mid-April and last through early September.
+The Bowie Baysox's season usually starts in early to mid-April and lasts through early September.
 In addition to occasional weekend fireworks from April through September, the ballpark also offers special youth birthday party packages and catered group events.